 Risk perceptions are beliefs about potential harm or the possibility of a loss.
 It is a subjective judgment that people make about the characteristics and severity of a risk.

-Our current focus is on giving a voice to how seniors perceive risk associated with ICT usage and ownership.
+Our objective is to give a voice to how seniors perceive risk associated with ICT usage and ownership.
 We conducted 22 interviews with Victorian seniors from urban and rural areas.
 We asked them about what they associated with risk around ICT.
 We sorted their answers into five broad categories.
 From there, we discovered a range of subcategories of risk perceptions and how this manifests in beliefs, feelings, and behaviours.

 This work was undertaken in partnership with U3A Victoria Network and supported by the Australian Communications Consumer Action Network (ACCAN)